amberstar/the-component-pattern/README.md

 The component pattern is generally a pattern of understanding.
 It can be implemented or reasoned about in varying degrees mostly by convention using existing types you already know.
 The ideas here are not unique, in-fact you will see this pattern everywhere including  in Unix, Lisp, and many other surprising places.

 ![Component](img/ComponentPattern.jpg)
 Components define the structure of software and are are composed together as shown in the diagram above.
 Arrows pointing in represent input.
 Arrows pointing out represent output.
 Outer components are parent components of inner components.
 This keeps dependencies pointing inward and output outward.
-No inner component is dependent on an outer component until it is in the context of it's parent.
+No inner component is dependent on an outer component until it is in the context of its parent.
 Because the dependencies flow in the direction of composition of the system , the dependencies are inherent in the system itself.

 What is a component?
 --------------------